jcross2774/momsrecipes/README.md

 # README

-- Building my Mom's recipes site!!!
+# Building my Mom's recipes site!!!
-- Minitest
+- x Minitest
-- Layout of the application
+- x Layout of the application
-- Integration Testing
+- x Integration Testing
-- Model Tests - Unit testing
+- x Model Tests - Unit testing
-- TDD - design the app functionality based on a test first approach
+- x TDD - design the app functionality based on a test first approach
-- Write the test for the functionality
+- x Write the test for the functionality
-- Build minimum code necessary to make each test pass
+- x Build minimum code necessary to make each test pass
-- Re-factor the code - *code doesnt smell* - clean code, confidence
+- x Re-factor the code - *code doesnt smell* - clean code, confidence
-- Footer and style
+- x Footer and style
-- Look at some sample layouts for homepage, and come up with a homepage design
+- x Look at some sample layouts for homepage, and come up with a homepage design

 # Database and associations